joygowda/legalnamechanges/README.md

 Yes, I prefer remote work because of drama on Facebook that isn't me or my kids posting.
 I am conscientious independent worker.
 Why?
 Several people are competing for my identity, as programmer, tech manager and WGU graduate, but isn't authentic.
 One used different name when I knew him.
 He lived in my home (few months at a time - never on lease) with completely different name.
 I was tricked into feeling sorry for him, but I don't feel sorry anymore.
 I heard from others that he failed to deliver important message to me in 2011.
 I didn't know enough about him, so I regret having met him in 2011.
 I changed my mind about dating (anyone in future) because of several bad or misunderstood situations caused by old FB profiles prior to 2010, family gossip, and/or fake FB profiles still open, that won't result in me being trated with kindness.
 Obsession with twisting a poem about domestic violence into something bad to blame on me!
 I hate being scapegoated by a dozen people.
 Honestly, some just want me arrested for false charges and house empty because some people are scammers who get high when stealing.

 Don't beleive the mostly made-up sex scandals.
 Everyone does stupid stuff in their 20's, but I stopped doing stupid stuff by 1997.
 FYI, Bitcoin wallet page with an photo from 2004 had login stolen between 2017 and 2020.
 Don't give $ based on phtoos alone because you WILL be scammed!
 Realisticly, I prefer chastity or brahmacharya spiritual path.
-I was taken advantage of by men who decided to say I was "impure", bad or unworthy to excuse unethical behavior.
-I'm older now so correct life phase is vanaprastha, but I still want to work rather than retire into the forest.
+I was taken advantage of by men who decided to say I was "impure", bad or unworthy to excuse unethical behaviortowards my children and I. I'm older now, so correct life phase by age is vanaprastha, BUT I still want to work rather than "retire into the forest".

 What's Brahmacharya?

 https://en.wikipedia.org/wiki/Brahmacharya

 https://yogainternational.com/article/view/brahmacharya-the-middle-path-of-restraint/

 Can black people be Hindu?
 Absolutely CAN be.
 It's NOT cultural approriation to wear a sari or clothing or worship in an Hindu temple.
 2 years ago writer in first article, "Contrary to popular belief, race is completely irrelevant to practice Hinduism.
 "Contrary to popular belief, race is completely irrelevant to practice Hinduism.
 To see the divine in everyone and everything is a basic tenet of Hinduism."
 Everyone is Hindu in broadest view of reality.

 https://www.reddit.com/r/hinduism/comments/10bsa0k/can_a_black_person_learn_more_aboutfollow_the/

 https://dukespace.lib.duke.edu/items/edd3c605-bb45-412c-8c13-3db244ddc13e

 https://www.hindupedia.com/en/Historical_Racial_Diversity_of_Hindus

-Directing sexual energy towards more positive or spiritual things, including healing and learning.
-I will have to work for income through my 70's to pay off student loan debt while currently working non-tech jobs offered to me.
+Directing sexual energy towards more positive or spiritual things, including healing and learning is suggested for anyone who might find this page.
+I will have to work for taxable income through my 70's to pay off student loan debt while currently working non-tech jobs offered to me.
 If you have remote job that prefers independent workers who don't socialize and are very ethical, contact me.
 I need work, thanks, especially that doesn't bend ethics or morality for my spiritual, physical and emotional health.
 Namaste and thank you!